sans-sehgal/sans-sehgal/README.md

    ## :wave: About Me
 👨‍🎓 Hey!
-I'm Sanskar, a grduate student at Stony Brook University in New York, United States.
+I'm Sanskar, a graduate student at Stony Brook University in New York.

 👨‍💻 Checkout my [**LeetCode**](https://leetcode.com/sans_sehgal/) Profile.